DeustoDatacom/BDAP/datavis.md

 ::: notes

-Let's go slow down a bit
+Which is the main point of my presentation here today.
+So let's go slow down a bit

 :::